rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 * Gantry Divider
 * Text

 The Main Bottom Section contains four Text widgets separated by three Gantry Divider widgets.
 As you move your mouse over the widget, a title and "Read More" button appears.
-We'll go over what you need to do to make this happen below.
+We will go over what you need to do to make this happen below.

 ### Text